 You bring

-One workflow, sample data, roles, success criteria, and blocked production systems.
+One process, sandbox or redacted data, roles, success criteria, and blocked production systems.

 Folium builds

-Clickable proof, screenshots, known limits, and demo-to-next-stage packet.
+Clickable working example, screenshots, known limits, and demo-to-next-stage brief.

 You leave with